Enservco (NYSE:ENSV) Coverage Initiated by Analysts at StockNews.com

-Research analysts at StockNews.com began coverage on shares of Enservco (NYSE:ENSV – Get Rating) in a research report issued on Monday.
-The firm set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of Enservco (NYSE:ENSV – Get Rating) in a research note issued to investors on Tuesday.
+The brokerage issued a sell rating on the stock.

 About Enservco